astroumd/astroumd.github.io/README.md

 # astroumd.github.io

-This is the standard toplevel repo for github pages
+This is the standard toplevel repo for github pages.
+The live version is on https://astroumd.github.io/.